AMChierici/study_notes/SA3_acronyms.md

 **P**ools, or companies owner by a group of insurance or reinsurance companies
 **L**loyd's syndicates
 **U**K subsidiaries or branches of overseas insurance / reinsurance companies
-**S**mall professional reinsurers set up (or acquired by) large borking firms to transact London Market business
+**S**mall professional reinsurers set up (or acquired by) large broking firms to transact London Market business
 **H**ome foreign or reinsurance departments, or reinsurance subsidiaries, of UK composite companies